oasis-tcs/openc2-impl-https/openc2-impl-https-v1.0.md

 _This section is non-normative._

-OpenC2 is a suite of specifications to achieve command and control of cyber defense functions.
-These specifications include the OpenC2 Language Specification, Actuator Profiles, and Transfer Specifications.
-This transfer specification defines the procedures and conventions used when employing Hypertext Transfer Protocol (HTTP) and Transport Layer Security (TLS) for the transfer of OpenC2 command and response messages between OpenC2 Producers and Consumers.
-This specification is one of an expected portfolio of transfer specifications; implementers of OpenC2 should select one or more transfer specifications, consistent with the characteristics and requirements of their cyber ecosystem.
+OpenC2 is a suite of specifications that enables command and control of cyber defense systems and components.
+OpenC2 typically uses a request-response paradigm where a command is encoded by an OpenC2 producer (managing application) and transferred to an OpenC2 consumer (managed device or virtualized function) using a secure transport protocol, and the consumer can respond with status and any requested information.

+OpenC2 allows the application producing the commands to discover the set of capabilities supported by the managed devices.
+These capabilities permit the managing application to adjust its behavior to take advantage of the features exposed by the managed device.
+The capability definitions can be easily extended in a noncentralized manner, allowing standard and non-standard capabilities to be defined with semantic and syntactic rigor.

 ## 1.1 IPR Policy
-This specification is provided under the [Non-Assertion](https://www.oasis-open.org/policies-guidelines/ipr#Non-Assertion-Mode) Mode of the [OASIS IPR Policy](https://www.oasis-open.org/policies-guidelines/ipr), the mode chosen when the Technical Committee was established.
+This specification is provided under the [Non-Assertion](https://www.oasis-open.org/policies-guidelines/ipr#Non-Assertion-Mode) Mode of the OASIS IPR Policy, the mode chosen when the Technical Committee was established.
 For information on whether any patents have been disclosed that may be essential to implementing this specification, and any offers of patent licensing terms, please refer to the Intellectual Property Rights section of the TC's web page (https://www.oasis-open.org/committees/openc2/ipr.php).

 ## 1.2 Terminology
+* **Action**: The task or activity to be performed (e.g., 'deny').
+* **Actuator**: The entity that performs the action (e.g., 'Stateless Packet Filtering').
+* **Command**: A message defined by an action-target pair that is sent from a producer and received by a consumer.
+* **Consumer**: A managed device / application that receives Commands.
+Note that a single device / application can have both consumer and producer capabilities.
+* **Producer**: A manager application that sends Commands.
+* **Response**: A message from a consumer to a producer acknowledging a command or returning the requested resources or status to a previously received request.
+* **Target**: The object of the action, i.e., the action is performed on the target (e.g., IP Address).

+The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [[BCP 14, RFC2119](#rfc2119)] [[RFC8174](#rfc8174)] when, and only when, they appear in all capitals, as shown here.

 A list of acronyms is provided in [Annex A](#annex-a-acronyms).

 ### 1.2.1 Requirement Keywords